piercebriney/blackjack-cardcounting-cv/compute_device/README.md

 ./compute_device ../epoch35_fp16.engine http://10.228.58.178:8000/stream.mjpg 10.228.58.178 8889
 ```

 The program will print out the perceived cards and the actions that the player should take.
+These actions will be one of the following:
+- Hit
+- Stand
+- Double-down
+- Surrender

-In addition, a window of the camera's view should be displayed.
-The dealer's cards will be boxed in red, and the player's cards will be boxed in green.
+In addition, a window of the camera's view will be displayed.
+Within the window, the dealer's cards will be boxed in red, and the player's cards will be boxed in green.
 The horizontal blue line delimits the boundary between the dealer's and player's cards.
 Here's an example:
 ![](./demo.png)

+When the cards are cleared from camera's view, the program will assume that the round is over and indicate the betting size for the next round.
+The program will run indefinitely until the user presses "q".